Oghma-Infinium/Fahluaan/Documentation/FAQ.md

 ---

 # FAQ

+## Q: What mod is it that makes favorited items/potions/quest items show on my character?
+A: [Immersive Equipment Displays](https://www.nexusmods.com/skyrimspecialedition/mods/62001).
+You can open the menu with `F5` to customize what you want to show and what you don't want to show.
+You can also use IED to determine weapon positioning (if you want weapons to be sheathed on back for example).

 ## Q: I can't level up, what do I do?
 A: You likely have Survival Mode enabled, go sleep in a bed.